crossterm-rs/crossterm/docs/mdbook/src/styling_example.md

 ```

 ## Attributes
-When working with UNIX terminals you could also use attributes to style your font.
+When working with UNIX or Windows 10 terminals you could also use attributes to style your font.
 For example you could cross your text with a line and make it bold.
-See [above](styling.md#Attributes) for more information.
+See [this](styling.md#Attributes) for more information.

 ```
 let styled_object = style("'Red' text on 'White' background")